PQSB/blog-robotica-servicio-25-26/p2/README_P2.md

   - Return x, y offsets in gazebo coordinates.

+- **3: is_new_survivor(current_position, detected_list, threshold):** this function returns if the provided coordinates are already stored in the suvivors array by comparing the distance between the current location and the sored locations with a threshold.
+Only if the distance is grater than the threshold the surivor will be added to the list.

+- **4: get_gps_from_drone(drone_loc):** this function returns the provided gazebo coordinates in GPS coordinates.

 ### Battery:
 To calculate the battery life, a maximum flight time is set and the percentage of that time that has elapsed is calculated.